legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 ### Spark - The BeakerX Scala Kernel

 Currently [dclong/jupyterhub-ds](https://hub.docker.com/r/dclong/jupyterhub-ds/) uses the BeakerX Scala kernel.
-Most of the Spark/Scala examples on this blog are based on the BeakerX Scala kernel.
+Most of the Spark/Scala examples (unde the tag [Spark](http://www.legendu.net/misc/tag/spark.html)) on this blog are based on the BeakerX Scala kernel.

 1. Open a JupyterLab notebook with the BeakerX Scala kernel from the launcher.